 - Choose the most appropriate relative pronoun or relative adverb for given adjective clauses.

 - Combine two sentences by transforming one into an adjective clause.

 - Add an adjective clause to given sentences.

 Grab this page for step 5!

 Want a page that helps with step 5?
-Sign up to get it for FREE by clicking the image below, and you’ll also join the list of people who get more freebies!
+Subscribe to get it for FREE!

 How well do your students know grammar terms?
 If you aren’t, Why AREN’T you teaching grammar vocabulary?